lilyinstarlight/python-fooster-web/README.md

 Usage
 -----
-Below is a basic example that stores data via a PUT method and retreives data via a GET method on any resource.
+Below is a basic example that stores data via a PUT method and retrieves data via a GET method on any resource.
 If a resource has not been set, it returns a 404 error.

 ```python
 import multiprocessing